 TRICARE Eligibility

-The Office of Child Support Enforcement (OCSE), Policy Interpretation Question (PIQ) has advised states not to send the National Medical Support Notice (NMSN) if the noncustodial parent is active duty or retired military.
-(See OCSE PIQ-06-02, Guidance for Sending the National Medical Support Notice to the Defense Manpower Data Center.)
+The Office of Child Support Services (OCSS), Policy Interpretation Question (PIQ) has advised states not to send the National Medical Support Notice (NMSN) if the noncustodial parent is active duty or retired military.
+(See OCSS PIQ-06-02, Guidance for Sending the National Medical Support Notice to the Defense Manpower Data Center.)
 Reservists are not entitled to TRICARE eligibility until 30 days of active duty.
 A reservist/noncustodial parent may be employed elsewhere.
 You can potentially learn of a reservist’s place of employment by means of a quarterly wage or new hire reporting match from the Federal Parent Locator Service (FPLS).
 You may then send the NMSN to that employer.

 How TRICARE Information is Received by CSS